top of page

 4. Eagle Scout Service Project Final Plan

-5. Advancement records including Merit Badge Blue Cards and Rank Cards (photocopies, not originals - hold the originals in your own records) and Troop 2 Advancement report signed by Troop 2 Advancement chair Mrs. Joan Sussman.
+6. Advancement records including Merit Badge Blue Cards and Rank Cards (photocopies, not originals - hold the originals in your own records) and Troop 2 Advancement report signed by Troop 2 Advancement chair Mr. Matthew Benham.

-Deliver application, and 3 copies of the binder, to the Westside Service Center.
+Deliver the application, and three binder copies to the Westside Service Center.
 It is located at 10131 National Blvd.
 Suite A, Los Angeles, CA 90034.

 **MAKE SURE YOU GET A GOLD RECEIPT.